providing integrative animal health services in colorado

 Horse clients

 Just curious about what the chiropractic adjustment looks like?
 Take a peak in our Education tab at the videos with examples of parts of the equine and canine chiropractic motion palpation and adjustments.
+Head over to the Medicine in Motion Veterinary Services social media pages (@MedicineinMotionVet) to see different images and videos of care.

 The first couple minutes of the visit are always used to get to know your animal or re-establish connection with follow-up patients, as well as talk with you about your animal.
-If it's your first appointment, the doctor may use this time to start evaluating you animal's conformation or gait as it moves about the room or stands being held.
-The doctor will be taking notes on a tablet, or paper forms depending on your locations WiFi service.
-These are will be part of your medical record.

 For safety and comprehension, an adult handler is required so your animal can receive all possible adjustments and care.
 The Doctor will ask ahead of your appointment about any behavioral qualities that may make parts of your motioning examination and adjustments more challenging or impossible.
 Acupuncture patients should not be needle-shy; alternative forms of pain management such as chiropractic, laser therapy, moxabustion, kinesiology taping, PEMF, or massage should be used In those cases.
 Dr. Bacon is willing to work with animals over time that just need to build trust, so being upfront about behavioral concerns is important for time scheduling management.
 This is especially true for animals that have never had holistic therapy such as chiropractic or acupuncture.

 Frequent areas of concern are face, ears, limbs, feet, and tails.
 Some animals can only receive spine work safely, which is okay, and will still be beneficial!
 The body scan and musculoskeletal exam are good initial ways for the Doctor to read your animal's behavior to touch.
 For small animal appointments, the Doctor must frequently put their hand or arm underneath the animal's abdomen to support the skeleton during motioning and adjustments.
 For large animal appointments, the Doctor is frequently standing on large stacked chiropractic bales that put the Doctor's upper body well over the height of the animal.
+You may want to work on desensitizing your animal to these movements and positions.

 Common reasons for young animals to be evaluated is difficulty nursing or in cases of large animals only nursing at one side of the dam.
 These signs can indicate low mobility in the neck region, so extending or rotating the head and neck is challenging.